yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 Accelerators:
 ^^^^^^^^^^^^^

-This tab enables selection of an accelerator package for LAMMPS to use and is equivalent to using the `-suffix` and `-package` flags on the command-line.
+This tab enables selection of an accelerator package and modify some of its settings to use for running LAMMPS and is equivalent to using the :doc:`-sf <suffix>` and :doc:`-pk <package>` flags :doc:`on the command-line <Run_options>`.
 Only settings supported by the LAMMPS library and local hardware are available.
-The `Number of threads` field allows setting the maximum number of threads for the accelerator packages that use threads.
+The `Number of threads` field allows setting the number of threads for the accelerator packages that support using threads (OPENMP, INTEL, KOKKOS, and GPU).
+Furthermore, the choice of precision mode (double, mixed, or single) for the INTEL package can be selected and for the GPU package, whether the neighbor lists are built on the GPU or the host (required for :doc:`pair style hybrid <pair_hybrid>`) and whether only pair styles should be accelerated (i.e. run PPPM entirely on the CPU, which sometimes leads to better overall performance).
+Whether settings can be changed depends on which accelerator package is chosen (or "None").

 Snapshot Image:
 ^^^^^^^^^^^^^^^